 - Under Chilean law, it is permissible for a tribunal to ascertain the parties' intention by looking outside the contract at, for example, the negotiations between the parties and market practice at the date of contracting.

 - In construing the intention of the parties to a reinsurance contract, Chilean insurance law will consider international reinsurance practice.

 According to Article 3(e) DFL 251, insurers must ensure that the contracted policies are drafted in a clear and understandable fashion.
 In the event of any doubt regarding the meaning of a provision when using model policies or clauses registered with the CMF (see below), the interpretation that is more favourable to the insured prevails.20

 Incorporation of terms

-As regards reinsurers, they are subject to the principle of freedom of contract with a few mandatory restrictions, such as the fact that the reinsurer cannot alter the terms of the insurance contract and that fund provision clauses are not enforceable.
-Direct actions of the insured against the reinsurer are not valid unless otherwise agreed in the reinsurance contract or as per an assignment of rights after the loss from the reinsured to the insured.
+Reinsurers are subject to the principle of freedom of contract with a few mandatory restrictions, such as the fact that the reinsurer cannot alter the terms of the insurance contract and fund provision clauses are not enforceable.
+Direct actions of the insured against the reinsurer are not valid unless otherwise agreed in the reinsurance contract or subject to an assignment of rights from the reinsured to the insured after the loss.

 Types of terms in insurance contracts